gammu/gammu/docs/manual/testing/dummy-driver.rst

 Dummy Driver
 ============

+.. versionadded:: 1.22.93

-Recently there has been added dummy driver to Gammu, which emulates all operations on filesystem.
+The ``dummy`` driver in Gammu emulates all operations on filesystem.
 It is used by :doc:`testsuite`, but it is also very helpful for application developers, because they can test the functionality without using real phone and avoiding risk of corrupting data in the phone.

 Filesystem structure
 --------------------

 The dummy driver emulates all phone functionality on filesystem.
-The ``port`` configuration directive sets top level directory, where all data are stored.
+The :config:option:`Device` configuration directive sets top level directory, where all data are stored.

 This directory contains file :file:`operations.log`, where are logged operations which do not modify any data in the dummy phone (eg. sending